 Initially it was disputed whether the delivery note or invoice correctly reflected that the goods were received by Asibemunye.
 The origin of the delivery note and whether the receiving entity signed for delivery was in issue, as was actual delivery and price.
-This question was settled prior to the hearing, at which Ms Zwane stated in Court that the defendant does not anymore pursue the point of her client not having received the goods, as initially raised in the affidavit resisting summary judgment
+This question was settled prior to the defendant does not anymore pursue the point of her client not having received the goods, as initially raised in the affidavit resisting summary judgment ' "

-I now turn to address the merits.
-From the papers filed herein, one of the former Skonkwane franchises (now in liquidation) traded as Asibetnunye (Building Suppliers, Ebuhleni Ltd).
+I- now mm to address the merits.
+From the papers filed herein, one of the former Skonkwane franchises (now in liquidation) traded as Asibemunye (Building Suppliers, Ebuhleni Ltd).
 Represented by its director, Ndumiso Ntshangase (the defendant), the company applied for credit facilities with a supplier, Calsiment (Pty) Ltd, a company in Middelburg, South Africa.
 The application reflects some details of the applicant, including one of its two directors being the defendant.
 It is marked as "Annexure "A"".